stakiran/alauncher/README.md

 - Add your aliaes.

 ### Build and so on.
-After editing, Do `ala` command to create aliases from the ini file.
+After editing, Do `alauncher` command to create aliases from the ini file.

 ```
 $ alauncher